we-like-parsers/pegen/docs/grammar.rst

 ''''''''

 Match one or more occurrences of e, separated by s.
 The generated parse tree does not include the separator.
-This is identical to ``(e (s e)*)``.
+This is otherwise identical to ``(e (s e)*)``.

 ::